 An internal audit procedure has been established and implemented by each Department HIPAA Security Liaison and the Security Officer to regularly review records of system activity.
 The internal audit procedure utilizes audit logs, activity reports, and other mechanisms to document and manage system activity.

-Audit logs, activity reports, and other mechanisms to document and manage system activity are reviewed at intervals commensurate with the associated risk of the information system or the EPHI repositories contained on said information system.
+Audit logs, activity reports, and other mechanisms to document and manage system activity are reviewed at intervals commensurate with the associated risk of the information system or the ePHI repositories contained on said information system.

 An Audit Control and Review Plan has been created by the Security Officer [and each Department HIPAA Security Liaison] and has been approved by [the HIPAA Security Office.]
 These plans include: